PseudoDevs/IamGhost/bmd10.md

-Last updated: 2024-04-13 10:12:46
+Last updated: 2024-04-13 10:13:22
-Random Quote: Help was not promised, lovely girl.
-Only death.  -  Jaqen H'ghar
+Random Quote: Yesterday, today and tomorrow are not consecutive, they are connected in a never-ending circle.
+Everything is connected - The Stranger